-In 2017 appearing in an important business rates’ case for a local authority relating to the port of Goole and the backdating regulations arising out of the disappearance of the “Cumulo” method of rating valuation and the introduction of individual rating of port operators.
+In 2017 appeared in important business rates’ case for a local authority relating to the port of Goole and the backdating regulations arising out of the disappearance of the “Cumulo” method of rating valuation and the introduction of individual rating of port operators.

 Re: The Croft (Bickershaw) Limited UKUT 339 (LC) (whether objector had locus standi)